Chef Menteur (band)

-Chef Menteur is an instrumental rock band from New Orleans, Louisiana in the United States with heavy leanings towards the style of ambient music.
+Chef Menteur is an instrumental rock band from New Orleans, Louisiana in the United States with heavy leanings towards the style of ambient music and psychedelic rock.
 It was formed in 1998 by Alec Vance (of Shinola) and Jim Yonkus, both of whom were looking to explore new sounds from different music worlds: electronica, post-rock, experimental noise and drone, and improvisational jazz.
-The current line-up includes Dan Haugh from the bands godheadSilo and Smoke and Smoke.
+Since 2005, it has included Dan Haugh from the bands godheadSilo and Smoke and Smoke.

 The original lineup was Vance on guitar and Farfisa organ and Yonkus on bass, with both members of the duo also playing other synths, manipulating samples and drum machines.
-They also run their own custom video projections at live shows from self-produced DV footage.
+They also ran their own custom video projections at live shows from self-produced DV footage.
 The sound of the band has become gradually more guitar-and-drums oriented over time and less sample-based and reliant on computer-synchronized beats, and shows feature psychedelic improvisations.